seankmartin/made-mistakes-gatsby/src/posts/python/using-python.md

 Overall, this method is a simple way of automatically turning your docstrings into a documentation website, but it lacks flexibility - that is where Sphinx comes in.

-### Creating Documentation using Sphinx
+### Creating documentation using Sphinx

-Firstly, you will need to create your documentation, which we will use [Sphinx](https://www.sphinx-doc.org/en/master/) for.

-1. Install Sphinx `python -m pip install Sphinx`.
+1. Install [Sphinx](https://www.sphinx-doc.org/en/master/) `python -m pip install Sphinx`.
 2. Open the main directory of your python project in a terminal.
 3. Make a folder called docs and move to that directory.
 4. In the docs folder, run `sphinx-quickstart`.
 Name your package as appropriate, and setup as required.
+Most of the default options are fine.
 Be sure to select `y` for the auto documentation setting.
 If you forget to enable autodoc, you must add `sphinx.ext.autodoc` to the Sphinx config file.
+I would also recommend the `sphinx.ext.viewcode` extension.
 5. Open the Sphinx config file `docs/conf.py`.
 6. Under the Path Setup section of the config file, add the following code